via Papua New Guinea

 This is what the poles look like up close

 To erect one post requires about 20 men.
 However, before the post is put up, the end which is to go down in the ground (seabed) is sharpened to allow it to go in easily.
 The 20 men divide themselves in half.
 They tie a strong long rope around the post and half hold onto one side whilst the other half hold the other side.
 The place where they want the post to go up is marked, so they just place it in the right spot and start making it stand up at the right place.
 The 20 men stand ready on either side while another lot of men support or guide the post as it positioned.
-Once it standing, the men holding onto the ropes start pulling in and out until the post is about a metre (3 foot) or so deep, then they go on to the next post and so forth.
+Once it is standing, the men holding onto the ropes start pulling in and out until the post is about a metre (3 foot) or so deep, then they go on to the next post and so forth.

 Click on this thumbnail to see another stilt village